PSA: Don’t charge a frozen smartphone – here’s why

 While using a smartphone or another tech gadget in the cold might be fine, we’re here today to remind you not to charge your lithium-ion-powered tech when the device is below freezing.

 There are two reasons, and neither is good.
-See, one damages your device, irreparably, and the other could damage you.
-Yeah, we told you neither was good.
-If your device is powered by lithium-ion, as most smartphones, tablets, and laptops are, you should never charge them if they’re below freezing.
+See, one damages your device irreparably, and the other could, well, damage you.
+We told you neither was good.

 Safe charging in cold temperatures